-In this November 30, 2013 photo, 17-year-old professional freeskier Torin Yater-Wallace gives the thumbs-down sign from his hospital bed at St. Anthony Summit Medical Center in Frisco, Colorado, while recovering from surgery for a pneumothorax (an accumulation of air in the space between the lung and the chest wall [pleural space], causing the lung to collapse) that he suffered after a physical therapist punctured his right lung with an acupuncture needle.
+In this November 30, 2013 photo, 17-year-old professional freeskier Torin Yater-Wallace gives the thumbs-down sign from his hospital bed at St. Anthony Summit Medical Center in Frisco, Colorado, while recovering from surgery for a traumatic pneumothorax (an accumulation of air in the pleural cavity resulting from blunt or penetrating chest injury and causing partial or complete lung collapse) that he suffered after a physical therapist punctured his right lung with an acupuncture needle.
 (Photo: @TorinWallace)

-Dry needling is acupuncture that involves puncturing and stimulating a reactive (painful) acupuncture point, more commonly known in the West as a trigger point, with an acupuncture needle of up to six inches in length to cure, mitigate, treat, or prevent disease or other conditions, especially musculoskeletal and connective tissue disorders, including musculoskeletal pain (1).
-The reactive (painful) acupuncture point is identiﬁed by a flinch reaction on palpation (1).
+Dry needling is acupuncture in which an acupuncture point that has become exquisitely tender, commonly known in the West as a trigger point, is punctured with an acupuncture needle to cure, mitigate, treat, or prevent disease or other conditions, especially musculoskeletal and connective tissue disorders, including musculoskeletal pain (1).
+An acupuncture point that has become exquisitely tender is identiﬁed by a flinch reaction on palpation (1).

 Dry needling is not new.
 It was described in the first century BCE in the Yellow Emperor’s Inner Classic (黃帝內經 [Huáng Dì nèi jīng]), the foundational text of Chinese medicine (1).

 As exposed by the Dry Needling Adverse Event Tracking System map, dry needling is unsafe when performed by unqualified practitioners of acupuncture, such as physical therapists.

 To see some of the serious adverse events from dry needling performed by unqualified practitioners of acupuncture, such as physical therapists, click on the red-colored states in the DNAETS map below.
 The DNAETS map was updated on February 9, 2018.

-To report serious adverse events from dry needling performed by unqualified practitioners of acupuncture, such as physical therapists, use NCASI’s Dry Needling Adverse Event Reporting System form.
-We will share your report with the U.S. Food and Drug Administration (FDA) and will be published on the National Center for Acupuncture Safety and Integrity (NCASI) will use the information as part of our administrative advocacy, which includes requesting enforcement of existing laws and regulations.
+To report serious adverse events from dry needling performed by unqualified practitioners of acupuncture, such as physical therapists, use the Dry Needling Adverse Event Reporting System form.
+The information will be shared with the U.S. Food and Drug Administration (FDA) and will be published on the National Center for Acupuncture Safety and Integrity (NCASI) will use the information as part of our legislative and administrative advocacy work.

 An acupuncture needle is a restricted medical device under section 520(e) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C. § 360j(e)) (13).